 As mentioned, the most important thing for you to look out for is to make sure that your software complies with jurisdictional laws as well as any code of ethics your practice falls under.

-Here’s a checklist that you can use to ensure you’re ticking all the right boxes when it comes to your coaching software solution.
+Here’s a checklist that you can use to ensure you’re ticking all the right boxes when it comes to your coaching software or coaching app.

 - Mobile Compatibility.
 Depending on whether you’re a road warrior or more of an office practitioner, having a corresponding mobile app available can make your job that much easier.